T Wilson (1953) Professor of Management, Emerita

 Bailyn holds a BA in mathematics from Swarthmore College as well as an MA and a PhD in social psychology from Harvard/Radcliffe and two honorary degrees.
 She is a Fellow of the American Psychological Association and the Association for Psychological Science.

-General Expertise: Career development; Changing work environments; Changing workforce; Family issues; Gender issues, workplace; Public policy, employment relations; Work-life balance
+General Expertise: Career development; Changing work environments; Changing workforce; Family issues; Gender issues; workplace; Integration of work and personal life; Public policy, employment relations

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.